 - Application guidelines

 Your application must be submitted via the online application form on the CBB website.
-You will be required to provide CBB with the following supporting documentation:
+You will be required to provide CBB with details of your ACNC or ORIC registration.

 - Selection process

 - Online application forms must be completed by the closing date (1pm ACST on Friday 8 May 2020).
 CBB will then review all applications for best fit with our selection criteria.
 We will endeavour to award grants across a range of different organisation types and geographies.